Wrongful Convictions and Imprisonment

 James Hill, who served over 17 years in prison in Indiana for rape after the police concealed evidence pointing to another suspect, and DNA testing excludes him as the rapist.

-Bennie Starks, who continues to be prosecuted in Lake County for a rape for which he served over 20 years, even though DNA evidence establishes that he is innocent; and
+Bennie Starks, was prosecuted in Lake County for a rape for which he served over 20 years, even though DNA evidence established that he was innocent.

 Darrell Cannon, who served 19 years after he was tortured into a confession to a quadruple murder by Burge’s detectives who used electric shock, bagging, suffocation and other brutality at the hands of police (photo below).